Wolfmyths/Myth-Mod-Manager/README.md

 1. [Install Python 3.11](https://www.python.org/downloads/)
 2. Clone this repository
+3. (Optional but recommended) Create and run a virtual environment with `venv.bat` or `venv.sh` depending on your OS
-3. Run `createEXE.bat` or `createEXE.sh` depending on your OS
+4. Run `createEXE.bat` or `createEXE.sh` depending on your OS (Make sure cwd is the project folder, not the venv)
-4. There will be a folder created called `Myth Mod Manager` which contains the newly compiled executable.
+5. There will be a folder created called `Myth Mod Manager` which contains the newly compiled executable.
 This is created within the repository.
-5. Move `Myth Mod Manager` to your preferred directory and start it.
+6. Move `Myth Mod Manager` to your preferred directory and start it.

 # Supported Platforms